All About the Washingtons

-All About the Washingtons is an American comedy streaming television series created by Jeremy Bronson that premiered on August 10, 2018, on Netflix.
+All About the Washingtons is an American comedy television series created by Jeremy Bronson that premiered on August 10, 2018, on Netflix.
 The series is executive produced by Bronson alongside showrunner Andrew Reich and stars Joseph "Rev Run" Simmons, Justine Simmons, and Kiana Ledé.
 In October 2018, it was announced that Netflix had canceled the series after one season.

 Premise

 All About the Washingtons follows husband and wife Joey and Justine Washington as they raise their family.
 The series begins "after Joey decides to retire from a long career as legendary hip-hop royalty, his wife Justine, takes advantage of the opportunity to pursue a career of her own now that Joey is available to focus on raising the kids and keeping the house in order."